Ahead of runoffs, civic groups in Georgia mount ambitious campaign to mobilize Black voters

 Like most Georgians, the people they encounter have been inundated with TV and radio commercials, as well as mailings and social media ads.
 But the dozen or so volunteers said they feel they are best positioned to persuade their neighbors.

 “Once you sit them down and say, this is going to affect you in the long term, this will affect your child at school or it may affect your health care, because you know we don’t have a hospital here or a clinic or anything here, then it begins to hit home,” said Nicole Hall, a volunteer from Macon County who knocked on doors.
-“Until we educate everybody, and they understand the importance of the power of the vote, then all they’re seeing is a bunch of names on TV.
+“Until we educate everybody and they understand the importance of the power of the vote, then all they’re seeing is a bunch of names on TV.
 But what does this person represent?
 What is this person going to do for me?”

-Lenny Bronner contributed to this report.
+Williams reported from Washington.
+Lenny Bronner in Washington contributed to this report.